Many families struggle with the internal debate on whether they want more children.

 However, reality doesn’t always, or very rarely, I should say, pan out with our fantasy.

-I wouldn’t want another child for another four years.
+While I was pregnant, I knew, at the very least, I wouldn’t want another child for another four years.

 I knew I couldn’t manage the two under-two club like many families, no offense meant to those parents who went that route; the contrary, I don’t know how you’ll do it; you do what I know I can’t!